Northglenn/112th station: Station layout

+Northglenn/112th station is located on the west side of York Street, north of 112th Avenue.
+It is situated at the far eastern edge of Northglenn.
+The neighborhood across the street from the station lies in Thornton, and the N Line quickly re-enters Thornton in both directions.
+The station only features a single platform and a single track, as the former Union Pacific right-of-way used by the N Line was not double-tracked as a part of its construction.

 During the construction of the station, a trestle bridge spanning 209 feet was unearthed.
 The bridge dated back to 1909 and was backfilled by Union Pacific in 1951.
-Upon its discovery in 2016, it was deemed to be not of historical value and destroyed.
+Upon its discovery in 2016, it was deemed to be not of historical value and was eventually destroyed.